Tour des Bannettes (Trail No. 7 of the "Sentiers de Chartreuse Occidentale")

 Notes

-Please note: this hike is not recommended when the slopes are snowy, especially on the section climbing up to Lorzier from Charminelle.
+Warning: this hike is not recommended when the slopes are snow-covered, especially on the section climbing to Lorzier from Charminelle.

-Drinking water sources: Charminelle (5); Refuge d'Hurtières (off the trail) at the pass, descend to the left.
+Drinking water sources: Charminelle (5); Refuge d’Hurtières (off the route) – at the pass, head down to the left.

 (10) Refuge des Bannettes.

-Visit the Corepha association website to learn more about the heritage and history of the commune of Voreppe.
+Visit the Corepha association’s website to find out more about the heritage and history of the commune of Voreppe.

 Worth a visit